The Echeveria glauca is considered one of the best Blue Echeveria plant varieties. Glauca in Latin means “bluish-grey or green.”

 - Hens and Chicks

-It belongs to the stonecrop family of Crassulaceae and the easy to grow genus Echeveria with many hardy succulent plants.
+It belongs to the stonecrop family of Crassulaceae and the easy to grow genus Echeveria plant genus with many hardy succulent plants.

 It is native to semi-desert areas of Mexico, northwestern South America, and Central America.

 Echeveria Glauca Care

 The arrowhead-shaped leaves of the glaucous Echeveria form flat rosettes.